 Stone Telling is the name of the main character in Ursula Le Guin's Always Coming Home.
 The narrative takes place in the far future after an unspecified apocalypse.
 Stone Telling grows up with her mother's people, in a society modeled on the native cultures of Northern California.
 As a young woman, Stone Telling falls in love and leaves to live with her father's people, who are patriarchal and militaristic; eventually she returns home with her young daughter.
 We think the story of Stone Telling perfectly embodies the kind of multicultural and boundary-crossing vibe we are looking for.

 What exactly do you mean by "literary speculative poetry?"

 By speculative we mean poetry of the fantastic, which includes surreal, fantasy/mythic, science fiction, new and old weird; but in fact we will consider any poem that can wow us with amazing language, emotion, and ideas.
 That said, Stone Telling is not a market for mainstream poetry focused on the mundane.
 We are also not big on horror for its own sake.
 Please read the issues to see what kind of work we publish.

 Where do you get your art?

-The art in the banner and Stone Telling covers is by a Lithuanian symbolist artist and composer, Mikalojus Konstantinas ?iurlionis (1875 –1911).
-Art by ?iurlionis is in the public domain.
+The art in the banner and Stone Telling covers is by a Lithuanian symbolist artist and composer, Mikalojus Konstantinas Čiurlionis (1875 – 1911).
+Art by Čiurlionis is in the public domain.
 We also showcase individual work by photographers around the world, who publish their art under the Creative Commons licence.

 How can I help?

-If you enjoy Stone Telling, please consider donating a few dollars to help Stone Telling stay alive for many more issues.
-Your donations go towards content - payment for poems and non-fiction pieces.
+If you enjoy Stone Telling, please consider contributing on Patreon to help Stone Telling stay alive for many more issues.
+Your donations go towards content – payment for poems and non-fiction pieces.